Steven Gillis, Ph.D., is a Managing Director with ARCH Venture Partners.

 Before joining Takeda in 2011, Jonathan spent approximately eight years at Pfizer Inc as a Senior Director and Transactions Lead in the Worldwide Business Development, Strategy, & Innovation (WWBDS&I) organization based in New York.
 His prior roles also include Biotechnology Equity Research at AG Edwards/Wachovia and Team Leader, GMP Operations and Downstream Processing at Searle/Pharmacia (prior to the company’s acquisition by Pfizer).
 Over his career, Jonathan has led hundreds of transactions of all types, integrated acquired entities, lead operations, and managed strategic alliances/partnerships.
 He holds a Bachelor’s degree in Chemical Engineering and a Master’s degree in Bioengineering, both from the University of Michigan (Ann Arbor), along with an MBA from Washington University (St. Louis).
 Jonathan is also a member of the Board of Directors of Molecular Templates, an oncology focused, publicly traded company based in New Jersey.

-Ari Nowacek, M.D, Ph.D., is a Principal with ARCH Venture Partners.
+Ari Nowacek, M.D, Ph.D., is a Partner with ARCH Venture Partners.
 Dr. Nowacek focuses on identifying/evaluating new life science technologies, forming new companies, and provides operational assistance to early-stage portfolio companies.
 Dr. Nowacek is a physician-scientist by training with publications in the areas of neuroscience, virology, and antiretroviral therapeutic development.
 His research has led to 3 issued and 2 pending patents for therapeutic and R&D applications.